Elizabeth River (Virginia): Environmental concerns

-The Atlantic Wood Industries Superfund Site consists of approximately 50 acres of land on the industrialized waterfront in Portsmouth, Virginia and over 30 acres of contaminated sediments in the Southern Branch of the Elizabeth River.
-From 1926 to 1992, a wood-treating facility at the Atlantic Wood Industries site released both creosote and pentachlorophenol from treatment operations, storage of treated wood, and disposal of waste.
-During World War II, the U.S. Navy leased part of the property from AWI and disposed of waste on site.

-What Were the Impacts?

-The pollutants released by industrial processes and the Navy are known to be harmful to both human and environmental health.
-The injury assessment found contaminants harmful to the environment, including heavy metals contained in acetylene sludge and PAHs and metals from sand blast grit.
-The wetland habitats impacted are home to a variety of aquatic life, including herring, alewife, shad, perch, bass, and mummichog.

-What’s Happening Now?

-On April 30, 2019 the US Dept. of Justice entered a consent decree for a settlement to compensate the public for injuries to natural resources and help restore the Elizabeth River.
-The settlement includes $1.5 million that will go toward restoring oyster reef habitat.
-Oysters are important to ecosystems because they filter water as they feed.
-This provides cost-effective ecological benefits, including improvement of water quality and habitat for fish and other marine and aquatic life.
-The oyster restoration project includes plans for maintenance and monitoring, ensuring that the oyster reefs will be supported for the long-term.
-The settlement funds also reimburse costs incurred by NOAA and the Department of the Interior during assessment.

 Crossings

 Shipping has always been in competition with land-based transportation for crossings.
 Both activities are vital to the region.

 Motor vehicles cross the main portion of the river using the Downtown Tunnel and the Midtown Tunnel.
 There are many other highway and railroad bridge crossings of the Eastern, Southern, and Western branches of the river of various ages and capacities, often with draw spans.
 The city of Chesapeake, with crossings of all three branches of the river by both railroads and highways of every type, and both bascule and swing-type draw spans, has the greatest number to contend with.
 In Chesapeake, the legal ownership and maintenance responsibilities are divided among the city, VDOT, and the railroads.
 In November 2012, the South Norfolk Jordan Bridge (SNJB) opened, a public-private partnership that allows the builder to toll for 50 years.
 The Bridge connects to Elm Avenue in Portsmouth and to Poindexter Street in Chesapeake.
 The bridge has no toll booths and relies on VDOT EZ-Pass transponders for payment or sends bills based on photography of license plates.